socomsystems/documentation/admin_manual/installation/harden_server.rst

 Connections to remote servers
 -----------------------------

-Some Nextcloud functionality requires connecting to remote servers.
+Some cyfrSpaces functionality requires connecting to remote servers.
 Depending on your server setup those are possible connections:

 - www.nextcloud.com, www.startpage.com, www.eff.org, www.edri.org for checking the internet connection
 - apps.nextcloud.com for the available apps
-- updates.nextcloud.com for Nextcloud updates
+- updates.nextcloud.com for cyfrSpaces updates
 - lookup.nextcloud.com For updating and lookup in the federated sharing addressbook
 - push-notifications.nextcloud.com for sending push notifications to mobile clients
 - surveyserver.nextcloud.com if the admin has agreed to share anonymized data
-- Any remote Nextcloud server that is connected with federated sharing
+- Any remote cyfrSpaces server that is connected with federated sharing